netzob/netzob/netzob/README.rst

 -----------------------

 Netzob is an opensource tool for reverse engineering, traffic generation and fuzzing of communication protocols.
-This tool allows to infer the message format (vocabulary) and the state machine (grammar) of a protocol through passive and active processes.
+This tool enables inference of the message format (vocabulary) and the state machine (grammar) of a protocol through passive and active processes.
 Its objective is to bring state of art academic researches to the operational field, by leveraging bio-informatic and grammatical inferring algorithms in a semi-automatic manner.